 Sinkholes can be both costly and deadly.
 The US Geological Survey estimates that sinkholes cause approximately $300 million in damage per year.
-Sinkholes form in Karst terrain, areas with bedrock that can be dissolved by groundwater, typically salt beds, limestone, or other carbonate rock.
+Natural sinkholes form in Karst terrain, areas with bedrock that can be dissolved by groundwater, typically salt beds, limestone, or other carbonate rock.
 Florida, with its mostly limestone bedrock is particularly susceptible to sinkholes.
-They form when acidic water dissolves the bedrock, forming pathways and channels which are then filled with “overburden”, an upper layer of rock and soil.
+Natural sinkholes form when acidic water dissolves the bedrock, forming pathways and channels which are then filled with “overburden”, an upper layer of rock and soil.
+Manmade sinkholes can occur in any type of terrain and form when cracked or leaking pipes provide space for overburden to fall into a pipe and be carried away.
 There are three main types of sinkholes:

 With a thin layer of overburden covering the bedrock, the water wears the rock away, leaving a depression which often fills with water leaving a pool or marsh.

 Where there is a thicker layer of overburden covering the bedrock, the underlying bedrock wears away, carrying the overburden with it, leaving a depression.
 These occur most often when the overburden is mostly sand.